When you buy through our links, we may earn a commission. Learn more.

 When heading out to go dry camping or boondocking expect your RV batteries to only run the appliances listed above.

-You won’t be able to use your AC, microwave, electric water heater, electric fridge option, the wall outlets, or the TV in most cases.
+You won’t be able to use the AC, microwave, electric water heater, electric fridge option, wall outlets, or TV in most cases.

-If your RV has an electric fireplace this is usually is run on 120V AC power because they are normally plugged in using a wall outlet.
+If your RV has an electric fireplace this is usually is run on 120V power because they are normally plugged in using a wall outlet and not connected to the 12 volt system.

 See Also: 12 Volt Air Conditioners That Can Be Powered With Batteries

-As I said at the beginning of this article, you can use generators or solar generators to power your RV which will charge the batteries and let you use the wall outlets.
+You can use generators or portable power stations (solar generators) to plug in your RV to 120 volt power.
+This will charge the batteries and let you use the wall outlets.

 Have any questions about 12V RV appliances and what your RV can run using the batteries?
 Leave a comment below.